-Prerequisite: World Language Levels 1, 2, and 3 Credit: 1 unit
+Grade Level: 9, 10, 11, 12 Prerequisite: World Language Levels 1, 2, and 3

 World Language studies at the Diploma Level require students to read, write, and speak in the target language while exploring cultures related to the language.
 Students engage in discussion with classmates and their teacher, read and respond to texts, and describe and analyze photographs representing cultural images.